Yuval Segal: Career

 In the middle of the 1990s, Segal started modeling for clothing companies, including Hamashbir Lazarchan.
 He also took part in many commercials.
 In 1996, he won the award for the model of the year.

-In 1997, Segal began studying at the "Yoram Levinstein acting school".
+In 1997, Segal began studying at the Yoram Loewenstein Performing Arts Studio.
 During his first year of study, he received his first television part in the series Deep Blue, which was broadcast on Channel 2.
 In 1998, he portrayed Dani Joani in a small part on the Channel 2 sitcom Shemesh.
 That year he also started acting on Tironut (Boot Camp) as Roei Mamman.
 Segal also appeared in many plays at Habima Theater and Beit Lessin Theater.
+At acting school, he also appeared in a production of Hanoch Levin's play, Winter Funeral.

 In 1999, he appeared in the film Zman Avir as Micha.
-One of his most significant roles was in Dover Kosashvili's 2003 drama film Matana MiShamayim, in which he starred as Vaja.
+One of his most significant roles was in Dover Kosashvili's 2003 drama film Matana MiShamayim, alongside Lior Ashkenazi, in which he starred as Vaja.
 His work in the film earned him an Ophir Award nomination for Best Actor.
+In the film, Segal was required to appear in a full-frontal nude scene.

 In 2005, he starred as Yaki alongside Alon Abutbul in the film Lirkod (Dance).
 That same year he also began appearing in the sketch comedy series Ktsarim.
 In 2006, Segal portrayed Elisha Ben David in HOT's Parashat Hashavua.
 That year he also appeared on the sitcom Ha-Chaim Ze Lo Hacol as Ehud, a dance teacher.

-From 2008, together with Keren Mor, he has led a commercial campaign for the credit card company Leumi Card; as of 2017, they both still ran the campaign.

 In 2010, Segal starred as Yigal Levi in Taxi Driver, a comedy-drama tv series that he created and wrote.
 The series was broadcast on yes Drama, and due to the show's success, it was later broadcast on Channel 2.
 In 2014, he appeared as Doctor Gavish in the second season of the drama television series Yellow Peppers.
 Later that year he portrayed Boaz in the comedy-drama film Zero Motivation.
 In July 2014, he began portraying Professor Landau in Metim LeRega.

-In 2015, he began playing the role of Moreno, a commander of a Mista'arvim unit, in yes's political thriller television series Fauda.
-Later that year, he also appeared in number of plays at the Beit Lessin Theater.